 How can I take the test?

-The Polish and Russian placement tests are now offered online through a Sakai site.
-You have 3 hours to complete the exam online.
+The Polish and Russian placement tests are now offered online (links to test information below include access instructions).
+You have 2 hours (Russian) or 3 hours (Polish) to complete the exam online.
 Before beginning the exam, be sure to read the instructions on how to use on a Polish or Russian keyboard, which you will need to complete the exam.
+You will also need to record yourself speaking, so please be sure to take the test in a quiet environment on a device with a microphone.
 Instructions to access the exams are below:

 How will I receive my results?